sharpmonk/Neptune4Pro/README.md

 # If you find this error
-GCode path received from Klipper does not match expected path try this.
+GCode path received from Klipper does not match expected path or after installing crowsnest you find you are missing config files.

-SSH into the printer.
+SSH into your printer using somthing like Putty

+Username : mks

+Password : makerbase

 cd ~/moonraker/scrirpts/

 sudo sh data-path-fix.sh

+This will fix your missing files :)

 # Orca Slicer Profile
 0.20mm @Neptune 4.json